 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project.
-Residential land uses are planned in the Area by the GPU and already are allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply to the Annexation Area.
+No development would occur within the Annexation Area as part of the Project; however, residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County General Plan land use designations and zoning classifications).

 Consistent with the findings of the GPU EIR, future development within the Annexation Area would be required to comply with City Ordinance No. 94-01, which calls for a reduction of pollutants in all stormwater discharges.
-Additionally, any future development within the Annexation Area would be subject to compliance with applicable
+Additionally, any future development within the Annexation Area would be subject to compliance with applicable GPU objectives and policies, including Policies P1, P2, P4, P6, and P7 as well as Action 1 under Objective PFS-10.1.

-GPU objectives and policies, including Policies P1, P2, P4, P6, and P7 as well as Action 1 under Objective PFS-10.1.
 Based on the analysis presented in the Project's PFS (Technical Appendix A), vacant parcels within the Annexation Area ultimately could be developed with residential dwelling units.
 In accordance with Ordinance No. 94-01 and applicable GPU objectives and policies, the City would review future applications for grading and building permits to ensure that appropriate measures have been incorporated to address pollutants in stormwater discharges.
 Additionally, and consistent with the finding of the GPU EIR, future development within the Annexation Area would be subject to the City's Standard Conditions of Approval related to drainage, which include the following: